 I am a proud member of CAFE and also a member of the Advisory Board.

-I am on Faculty at the University of Toronto, The Factor-Inwentash Faculty of Social Work.
+I work in the Factor-Inwentash Faculty of Social Work.
 I work with graduate students as Faculty-Field Liaison.
 This past year I supervised 21 students, 21 Host supervisors and 3 Field Educators.
 I will continue this work in the year 2014 – 2015.
 I have also worked in the Departments of Psychiatry at Stanford University in Palo Alto and in Toronto at the UHN – Toronto General Hospital and Toronto Western Hospital.
 I worked in Psychiatry, in-patient and out-patient in The Women’s Clinic.
 I am very experienced in working with women with an enormous array of problems.
 My current work is at The University of Toronto and I have a private practice.